dear evan hansen summary and spoilers

 In order to keep up the ruse Evan needs some evidence of his friendship with Connor.
 He grabs his only friend, a jerk who doesn’t even like him, Jared.
 For a price, Jared agrees to help Evan fabricate some emails.

 As everything progresses Evan finds himself getting closer to Zoe.
 Until he very inappropriately tries to kiss her on her deceased brother’s bed.
+Bad move.

 Students at the school are starting to forget about Connor and the whole incident so Evan, Jared, and an overachiever named Alana come up with the concept for The Connor Project.
 A way to memorialize him.